 South Whitley is a very small town located in the state of Indiana.
 With a population of 1,818 people and just one neighborhood, South Whitley is the 256th largest community in Indiana.
-South Whitley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in South Whitley was built prior to World War II, making it one of the older and more historic towns in the country.

-South Whitley is a blue-collar town, with 53.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, South Whitley is generally considered to be a blue-collar town.
+53.87% of the South Whitley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, South Whitley is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in South Whitley who work in office and administrative support (6.48%), sales jobs (6.00%), and maintenance occupations (5.53%).

 Also of interest is that South Whitley has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, South Whitley does not have a public transit system used by locals to get to and from work.
+South Whitley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in South Whitley with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.78% of people over 25 have a bachelor's degree or advanced degree.